open-telemetry/opentelemetry-collector-contrib/receiver/splunkenterprisereceiver/README.md

 ## Configuration

 The following settings are required, omitting them will either cause your receiver to fail to compile or result in 4/5xx return codes during scraping.
 These must be set for each Splunk instance type (indexer, search head, or cluster master) from which you wish to pull metrics.
-At present, only one of each type is accepted, which if done properly should allow for deployment wide metrics to be gathered.
+At present, only one of each type is accepted, per configured receiver instance.

 * `basicauth` (from [basicauthextension](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension)): A configured stanza for the basicauthextension.
 * `auth` (no default): String name referencing your auth extension.